mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

         cpus: 1.0
         memory: 256
 ```

+Currently an empty YAML dictionary is passed as the body for each network definition under `networks`, since we only support joining virtual networks by name, but in the future it will be possible to specify port mappings and other information in a network definition.

 **Note:** Your framework must be run as the root user in order to raise rlimits beyond the default for a process.
 For a full list of which rlimits are supported, refer to [the Mesos documentation on rlimits](https://github.com/apache/mesos/blob/master/docs/posix_rlimits.md).